stetzer/IndyWebPerf/README.md

 Content associated with the following past meetups is contained this repo (in reverse chronological order):

+* Retina Optimization for the Web (speaker Andrew Greenburg)
-* An Introduction to Knockout.js
+* An Introduction to Knockout.js (speaker Daniel Doezema)
 * Javascript Performance Tuning
 * Case Study: YOUR Website!
 * YSlow Crash Course